Teranesia: Reception

 Teranesia has received polarising reviews on Greg Egan's style and narrative arc.
 Egan has received a positive reception regarding his integration of scientific concepts through his narratives.
 Egan is regarded as a "hard science fiction pioneer", integrating complex scientific or mathematic notions in his narratives.
 Simon Petrie, a recognised science fiction writer and judge of the Aurealis Awards, comments on how 'Teranesia' is unique amongst the rest of Egan's novels being more character driven than science driven.

 Greg L Johnson, a writer for the New York Review of Science Fiction, and Petrie both state the real strength of Egan's Teranesia is in the character development, notably the protagonist Prabir, where responders are more concerned with Prabir's emotional crisis than the scientific discoveries.
 Johnson critiques the pace of the narrative, expressing the last chapters were too rushed in comparison to the rest of the novel.

 Science fiction writer and academic Jon Courtenay Grimwood shares the notion of Egan's contribution to science fiction, stating that in 'Teranesia' Egan can make the "passion of science appear understandable to non-scientists".
 Grimwood then critiques how Egan doesn't fully explore pertinent themes in the narrative such as religion, political strife and Indonesian imperialism in detail, leaving fallacies when constructing motivations for the protagonist Prabir.

 Some academic critics praise Egan's study into human sentience and consciousness.
 N. Katherine Hayles, whose specialty lies in the literary intersection of technology and science, claims that Egan's novels, including 'Teranesia' offers a "millennial reassessment" to the concepts of consciousness.
 Literary and science fiction expert and author Christopher Palmer asserts how Egan intertwines biological concepts of evolution to exemplify human flaws such as misjudgements and impulse.

 Awards

-Teranesia's critical acclaim was supported by multiple award nominations and wins.
-Teranesia was nominated for the 2000 Ditmar Award of Best Novel of the Year, but declined the award.
-Based on an email Greg Egan had sent to the Dimtar Award Subcommittee, Egan rejected the award based on the "lack of permanent rules governing the Ditmar Awards from year to year".
-In 1996, Egan had requested his work no longer be considered for Ditmar Awards.
+Teranesia received multiple genre award nominations and wins.
+It won the Australian Ditmar Award for Best Novel of the Year, but Egan declined the award stating that in 1996 he had permanently recused from any further consideratiuon "in protest lack of permanent rules governing the Ditmar Awards from year to year".